Entr0phy/Entr0phy/README.md

 - SQL
 - MongoDB
 - Data Structure & Algorithms
-- MERN stack (Still picking up Express)
+- MERN stack (Still picking up Node)

 **Thank you for taking your time to read about my profile.**